Shirley ‘Grannie’ Ruth Peay -- Bamberg

 Mrs. Peay was retired from the Bamberg Hospital after many years of service and was a member of St. George Baptist Church.

-She is survived by three daughters, Sherry Cogger (Thom), Trudy Wingard and Mitzi Berry (Todd), and a son, Mike Peay.
-Additional survivors are seven grandchildren, Robyn Martin, Jay Cogger, Tabitha Allen, Josh Wingard, Ben Peay, Britni Adams and Brandon Berry, and six great-grandchildren, Hannah Allen, Amelia Wingard, Grady Wingard, Benjamin Cogger, Emily Allen and Aiden Allen.
-She was preceded in death by two sisters, Mary Frances Ament and Betty Russo, and a brother, Harvey Ruth.
+She is survived by three daughters, Sherry Cogger (Thom), Trudy Wingard, Mitzi Berry (Todd), and a son, Mike Peay.
+Additional survivors are seven grandchildren, Robyn Martin, Jay Cogger, Tabitha Allen, Josh Wingard, Ben Peay, Britni Adams and Brandon Berry, and six great grandchildren, Hannah Allen, Amelia Wingard, Grady Wingard, Benjamin Cogger, Emily Allen and Aiden Allen.
+She was preceded in death by two sisters, Mary Frances Ament and Betty Russo and a brother, Harvey Ruth.

 Cooner Funeral Home, Bamberg, is in charge of arrangements.